| Shropshire Union CanalShropshire Union Canal History

 deep cutting which is now overhung by colourful trees and other plant life.
 Here, the navvies who built the

 canal had to blast through solid rock.
 Gun powder marks can still be traced on the rock face.
+North of Tyrely is the pleasant town of Market Drayton followed by the 5 Adderley locks

 (accessed down a minor road off the A529 at Adderley) and then comes the 15 Audlem locks bunched closely